I Love My Coffee Black slated to open coffee shop at Englewood Save A Lot

 “I was planning to open up a coffee truck first,” she said.

 The pandemic prompted Simmons to sell her coffee beans online and since then, she’s opened pop-up stores around the city.
-In the future, she hopes to still open a coffee truck as well as stores and own her own roastery.
+She hopes to still open a coffee truck as well as stores and own her own roastery.

 “It’s totally a stepping stone for me to connect my brand with the community,” she said.
 “I’m looking to maybe educate the community about heart health awareness.
 Most of us believe we have to have coffee with a ton of cream and sweeteners in order for us to get a flavor.”